ICTU/quality-time/docs/src/software.md

    :class: only-light
 ```

-*Quality-time* consists of seven components.
+*Quality-time* consists of the following components:

-Four bespoke components:
+Bespoke components:

 - A [frontend](#frontend) serving the React UI,
-- A [server](#server) serving the API,
+- A [server](#server) serving the public API for the frontend,
+- An [internal-server](#internal-server) serving the private API for the collector and notifier components,
 - A [collector](#collector) to collect the measurements from the sources.
 - A [notifier](#notifier) to notify users about events such as metrics turning red.

-And three standard components:
+And standard components:

 - A [proxy](#proxy) routing traffic from and to the user's browser,
 - A [database](#database) for storing reports and measurements,